 /IM is used to specify the program name.

 Save the document with the name

 close.bat.
 Now, just like we did earlier, schedule this batch file as task to run at a time you want.
 Remember to enable one important setting while doing so – check “Run with highest privileges” in the General tab.
-This is to ensure programs do exit in Windows 7 and Windows 8.
+This is to ensure programs do exit in Windows.